-Reader Bee and the Story Tree by Learning Circle Kids LLC is a brilliant app for beginning readers that’s so wonderful; you don’t want to miss out on this one!
+Reader Bee and the Story Tree by Learning Circle Kids LLC is a brilliant app for beginning readers that are so wonderful; you don't want to miss out on this one!
 From the co-creator of the legendary Reader Rabbit, Ann McCormick, comes Reader Bee and the Story Tree.
-Learning Circle Kids LLC has captured all the charm, whimsy, and nostalgia of first grade primers, but make no mistake; these apps have been thoroughly researched and executed to maximize a child’s first experiences with learning to read.
-Each activity flawlessly segues into the next to build upon letter recognition, sound and word formation so that the ultimate goal is to then set these words into use within a storybook.
+Learning Circle Kids LLC has captured all the charm, whimsy, and nostalgia of first-grade primers, but make no mistake; these apps have been thoroughly researched and executed to maximize a child’s first experiences with learning to read.
+Each activity flawlessly segues into the next to build upon letter recognition, sound, and word formation so that the ultimate goal is to then set these words into use within a storybook.
 Using a multi-sensory approach, the app lays down a foundation, without being overwhelming.
 This helps students to retain the material by creating experiences that stimulate and interweave vision, hearing, and touch (proprioception) so that access to learned material can be reached via a variety of pathways.
 Included is an extensive section for parents and educators, describing how to use the app to its best advantage, and the science behind the approach.
-Learning Circle Kids LLC, has made this appaffordable ($1.99 at the time of this review) so that any child or school with iPads can attain this gem.
+Learning Circle Kids LLC, has made this app affordable ($1.99 at the time of this review) so that any child or school with iPads can attain this gem.
 In the next release, expected in the upcoming week, data for level progress can be collected for five children at a time.

 Basic units of seven letters (six consonants and one vowel) are arranged in a honeycomb daisy with the vowel in the center, allowing children to experiment with and make three letter (CVC & VCC) words.
 Here, every letter has a consistent sound, and more complex or variations of letter sounds are to be introduced at a later time.
-Focus is kept basic, and while this sounds so simple; it is so genius in its logic.
+The focus is kept basic, and while this sounds so simple; it is so genius in its logic.
 The idea is to create inertia and the ability to read variations will then be learned in an organic manner and shaped as one gains competency.

 There are two levels of play, Pre-K or Kindergarten, with 5 activities centered on each honeycomb daisy.
 Demands, such as tracing letters with a fingertip, are slightly increased in the Kindergarten before proceeding to the next level.
 On opening, you are greeted by Reader Bee, where she first introduces you to the land of letters, words, and stories through the use of the honeycomb.
 The letter daisy or honeycomb shape promotes the making of three letter words through either swiping or tapping.
 Allowing the ability to swipe out words, is quite forward in thinking, and will most likely prove to promote fluidity in reading/writing.